PascalKrieger/laravel-cookie-consent/README.md

 @endif
 ```

-Where 'Functional' is the type you specify in the config file.
+Where `Functional` corresponds to one of the `type` values in the cookies array of your config file.

 ## Installation